-You should feel at east about every single visitor, cleaner and employee in your building, and excited to partner with a company that understands those needs.
-To make sure that you and your employees have the peace-of-mind you want in your corporate office space, always ask about whether or not a cleaning company does background checks.
+You should feel at ease about every single visitor, cleaner, and employee in your building, and excited to partner with a company that understands those needs.
+To make sure that you and your employees have the peace of mind you want in your corporate office space, always ask about whether or not a cleaning company does background checks.

 4. Do They Provide Ongoing Staff Training Around Infection Prevention

 The process of cleaning a medical or surgical room requires extensive training, which is why employee development is such a crucial part of maintaining effective and professional personnel.
-A company that invests in their team is a company that will do the job right and prove themselves dependable.
+A company that invests in their team is a company that will do the job right and proves itself dependable.